Michigan State Fairgrounds Speedway

 The Michigan State Fairgrounds Speedway was a dirt oval racing track located in Detroit, Michigan.
-The track was built in 1899 for horse racing, and it was part of the ground purchased to provide a permanent venue for the Michigan State Fair.
+The track was built in 1899 for horse racing, and was part of the grounds purchased to provide a permanent venue for the Michigan State Fair.
 Joseph Lowthian Hudson donated the land, at Woodward Avenue and what is now 8 Mile Road, to the Michigan State Agricultural Society.

-By 1908, the racetrack, at the east end of the fairground, had a 5,000-seat capacity grandstand.
-The track originally hosted Thoroughbred flat racing as well as Standardbred harness racing.
+By 1908, the racetrack, at the east end of the fairgrounds, had a 5,000-seat capacity grandstand.
+The track originally hosted thoroughbred flat racing as well as standardbred harness racing.
 Later, it was used for auto racing, after the growth of that industry.
-In 1971 the grandstand was declared unsafe; it was demolished in 2001.
+In 1971 the grandstand was declared unsafe and was demolished in 2001.